godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Augments the Central Kitchen
 ##### Goldbound Tenets
 *Set Requirements:* 3 Decree Tenets.
 *Set Effect:* When Wealth increases, Morale also increases by 1.
+The opposite is also true.
 **Treasure Hoarders' Decree**
 Higher starting wealth; lower Morale if below Wealth 4 **Mercantile Decree**